 I began to see when I lived within my God-given identity, I really could do all things through Christ, as Paul tells us in Philippians 4:13.
 In Him I was not pathetic, helpless or alone.
 In Him I could drive out fear; I could rest; and I could overcome whatever struggle came my way.

-With each faithful step I took, God revealed more of himself to me, and day by day, He pulled me further out of darkness and into the light.
+Getting out of bed is hard some days, but with each faithful step I take, God continues to reveal more of himself to me.
+Day by day He continues to pull me further out of darkness and into His glorious light.

 You see, there is a darkness but we don’t belong to it.
 And not only do we not belong to it, but it also has no authority over us.